This post may contain affiliate links.

 5. Rent out a room in your House – or Rent Out your whole House

-And check this out: even if you don’t have a place to rent out, you can sign up to be an “experience host.”
+And get this: even if you don’t have a place to rent out, you can sign up to be an “experience host.”
 These are people who offer tours of a city, hikes, dinners and the like to show people around.
 There are about a zillion ideas for the types of experiences you can dream up (but keep it legal, people!).

 6. Rent out your car, bike, surfboard, garage, driveway, etc

-The sharing economy is huge right now, and the more you learn about it, the more you realize how many unique opportunities there are to earn some extra cash.
+The sharing economy is huge right now, and the more you learn about it, the more you realize how many unique opportunities there are to earn some extra cash with items that usually sit idle.

 Here are some great ideas:

-- Car Rental: If you have a decent car and aren’t using it for a stretch of time, consider renting it out.
+- Rent out your car: If you have a decent vehicle and aren’t using it for a stretch of time, consider renting it out.
 Turo is one company that offers this service.
 You can read up on their website about the how-to’s and any questions about liability and the like.
 Getaround is a similar service, and says active users can make $10,000 a year.
 You can rent your car for as little as an hour or for days or weeks.

 - Bike, Surfboard, Ski, Snowboard Rental: At spinlister.com, you can rent out any of this equipment.
 They focus on bikes but offer the option to rent out other equipment, too.